seikaikyo/DOUGA/README.md

 ## Recent Changes

-- Improved error handling for more reliable downloads.
+- Fixed a JSON parsing error and enhanced error handling for more reliable operations.
-- Enhanced playlist URL processing for better compatibility.
+- Improved compatibility with various playlist formats.

 ## Usage